Rajesh P. N. Rao

-Rao is the author of the book Brain-Computer Interfacing (Cambridge University Press, 2013) and the co-editor of two volumes, Probabilistic Models of the Brain (MIT Press, 2002) and Bayesian Brain (MIT Press, 2007).
+Rao is the author of the book Brain-Computer Interfacing (Cambridge University Press, 2013) and co-editor of two volumes, Probabilistic Models of the Brain (MIT Press, 2002) and Bayesian Brain (MIT Press, 2007).
 He has given a TEDx talk on "Brain co-processors: When AI meets the Brain."

 With Prof. Adrienne Fairhall, Rao offered the first massive open online course in computational neuroscience in 2013.
 The course continues to be offered on Coursera.

-Rao graduated summa cum laude from Angelo State University in 1992 with a B.S. in Computer Science and in Mathematics.
-He then attended the University of Rochester where he earned his M.S.
-(1994) and Ph.D.
+Rao graduated summa cum laude from Angelo State University in 1992 with a B.S. degree in Computer Science/Mathematics.
+He then attended the University of Rochester where he earned his Master's degree (1994) and Ph.D.
 (1998) in Computer Science.
 He was a Sloan Postdoctoral Fellow at the Salk Institute for Biological Studies before joining the University of Washington faculty in 2000.